Skip to main content

 Our mission: on-site inspections for quality assurance

 With its on-site inspections, dena makes an important contribution to quality assurance in the Energy-efficient and Sustainable Construction and Refurbishment and Federal Funding for Efficient Buildings funding programmes.
-In this manner, dena supports the Federal Ministry of Economics and Climate Action, the KfW Group and the Federal Office of Economic Affairs and Export Control throughout Germany. dena has been carrying out on-site inspections for the Energy-efficient and Sustainable Construction and Refurbishment programme since 2013 and for the Federal Funding for Efficient Buildings programme since 2021.
+In this manner, dena supports the Federal Ministry of Economics and Energy, the KfW Group and the Federal Office of Economic Affairs and Export Control throughout Germany. dena has been carrying out on-site inspections for the Energy-efficient and Sustainable Construction and Refurbishment programme since 2013 and for the Federal Funding for Efficient Buildings programme since 2021.

 The funding programmes promote energy-efficient buildings in refurbishment projects or new construction. dena sends experts on-site to ensure that the subsidised measures meet the requirements.